 Subject to the oversight of the Board of Directors, risk management is carried out at several levels.
 The President and Chief Executive Officer (CEO) has ultimate accountability for managing the Company's risks and approves the framework for enterprise risk management.
 The President and CEO, and the rest of the executive team provide general oversight and policy review and recommendation.
-They meet periodically to review enterprise risk management performance and to evaluate significant or emerging risks.
-The Director, Risk Management and Internal Audit is responsible for the enterprise risk management framework including developing risk management policies and processes and monitoring the Company's compliance with the policies and processes by performing periodic reviews and internal audits.
+They meet periodically to review enterprise risk management and Internal Audit is responsible for the enterprise risk management framework including developing risk management policies and processes and monitoring the Company's compliance with the policies and processes by performing periodic reviews and internal audits.
 He is also responsible for the leadership of the commodity risk management (middle office) function.
 Individual executive risk owners are accountable for carrying out the risk management and mitigation activities associated with the risks in their respective operations.
 All Capital Power employees are expected to understand the risks that fall within their areas of responsibility and to manage these risks within approved risk tolerances.